 Industrial Leadership in Physics

-In response the Department of Physics, under the direction of Professor James Freericks, created the ILP program in 2001.
+In response, the Department of Physics, under the direction of Professor James Freericks, created the ILP program in 2001.
 Our Department actively seeks apprenticeships with industrial partners.
-The most successful arrangements occur between individual hiring managers of research departments who have hiring authority and control a budget.
+The most successful arrangements occur between individual hiring managers of research departments who have hiring authority and control of a budget.
 We believe, as grants and programs have legal hiring stipulations, there is a good opportunity for graduate students to work under a program manager in a deputy capacity.

 - Concentrates on Graduate-level curriculum in advanced Applied Physics